Table of Contents[Hide][Show]

 Additionally, Kresser notes that they may even have a beneficial, prebiotic effect, among other possible positive health benefits.
 Don’t jump to any conclusions, though, as far more research is needed.

-How Does Swerve Affect Absorption of Nutrients in Foods Consumed with It?
+How Does Swerve Affect Absorption of Nutrients

 Another question I sought answers to without success is how these pseudo-carbs like erythritol impact nutrient absorption of other foods.